 EpicNPC is the marketplace platform for gamers buying, selling or trading game accounts and services.
 Through the constant flow and volume of games and services bought, sold and traded, EpicNPC holds a big lead over their competitors in the space.
 But as the site continues to grow, so too grow challenges of preventing banned members and scammers from accessing the site and swindling EpicNPC’s 495,000 members.
-That’s why they chose Authy Phone Verification to help provide better validation of new accounts and reduce fraud for their members.
+That’s why they chose Twilio Verify to help provide better validation of new accounts and reduce fraud for their members.

 When online auction leader Ebay disallowed the sale of virtual items on their website, EpicNPC saw market opportunity.
 “We started as an auction site a lot like Ebay was, allowing gamers to buy or sell their virtual products,” said founder and CEO Mike Zihal.
 “But we realized we wanted a better experience for gamers, and over time we morphed into a community forum as well as a marketplace.”